anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 I'm having to convert hundreds of pages I've written in HTML since the 90's.

+> Let me help you with this personally.

 ## Orderd lists

 My favorite feature of Markdown is it **automatically numbers ordered lists**!